roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-23-sakura-drop.md

 But...—for I was insatiable...—I desired to tread beyond that, and, above all, I did not wish Yoshino to pass there with anyone but myself... and, for such a thought, before long it grew arduous for me to remain in the position of a friend.
 It was getting harder and harder, I could not help it...

 Thence, by now, I have mustered up the courage to cease it.
 Even if she should loathe myself, I hold no desire to keep an act of a fib female friendship as is—concealing this feeling.
-For the feeling within myself is not the feeling for  her as for a friend, but for the girl whom I love.
+For the feeling within myself is not the feeling for  her as for  friend but for the girl whom I love.

 <p markdown="1">"Say, Yaeko.
 Would you like a _drop_?"[^1]</p>